dotboris/alt/README.md

 - <kbd>Space</kbd>: Select versions of command
 - <kbd>Enter</kbd>: Confirm selection

-If `alt` is not able to find a version of a command automatically for you.
-You can always define the command version by hand.
+If `alt` is not able to find a version of a command automatically for you, you can always define the command version by hand.

 This can be done with the `alt def` command: